|

 the effort.

-He tried something smaller.
-Easier.
-A single world.
-His own world, Gallifrey.
+He tried something smaller, easier - a single world - his own world, Gallifrey.

 He tried to recreate that.
 He could easily imagine it.
 He remembered clearly